boffyd/UdacityMLOPs-Capstone/README.md

 ## Dataset

 ### Overview
 The dataset explored for this project is the Adult dataset, which is a banking classification problem trying to identify whether or not an individal earns more than 50k.
+It consists of 14 Variables and 1 target variable (wage-outcome).
+The file location can be found as per the below weblink.

 https://archive.ics.uci.edu/ml/datasets/Adult

+The variables are:

 Variable |Datatype|Description
 -|-|-
 age|Integer|Age
-workclass|Object|
+workclass|Object|	Working Class
 fnlwgt|Numerical|Final Weight
 education|Object|Education Level
-education-num.|Integer|Number of years of education in total marital-status|Object|Marital Status occupation|Object|Occuptation, Employment relationship|Object
+education-num.|Integer|Number of years of education in total marital-status|Object|Marital Status occupation|Object|Occuptation, Employment relationship|Object|Relationship
 race|Object|Race
 sex|Object|Gender
 capital-gain|Numerical|Income (gain) from Investment Sources